tswow/tswow-wiki-old/_doc/index.md

   - /discord
 ---

-# **Note: This is a preview of the new official TSWoW wiki, and is not yet complete.**

 This is the official wiki for TSWoW, the modding framework for World of Warcraft: Wrath of the Lich King.

 The aim of this wiki is to contain a beginner-friendly introduction, documentation and practical examples for how to use this tool.